 Sited on three levels, the school has well-established grounds, to provide a range of physical activities to develop movement, fitness, flexibility skills and an attitude for good sportsmanship.
 We offer open areas between buildings, a petanque pit, Whare Waananga, a well-resourced Library, Solar Heated Swimming Pool, a turfed play area, a nature walk, extensive playgrounds and large field spaces.
 Shade is provided to many of the classrooms and play areas via shade sails and well-established trees that provide demonstrating the Board’s commitment to providing our students with appropriate safety from the sun.
 The school is well maintained providing an attractive, stimulating environment for students.

-Currently a decile 4 school, the School’s community reflects a wide socio-economic base and is a blend of both rural and urban environments.
+The School’s community reflects a wide socio-economic base and is a blend of both rural and urban environments.
 The central business area is vibrant and provides the community with all essential services.
 Pre-school facilities include day care centres, Kindergarten and Kohanga Reo.

 The school welcomes and embraces all students and endeavours to provide the best environment to suit the individual needs of each child.
 We receive funding from the Ngati Whakaue Education Endowment Trust Board, which enables us to provide specific programmes for students who are at risk of not achieving in literacy and numeracy.
 Trained teacher aides facilitate this program and are well supported by our Learning Support Co-Ordinator.